 For more on these steps, read: Why Your Organization Is Getting Sales and Marketing Wrong.

 Brian: Mack, that was fantastic.
 Thank you.
 You did a good job breaking down to four points, and I feel like this will be tangible for our listeners.
 We’ll also supply some resources and links for people to dig into these areas as well.

 I wanted to ask what advice you would give to those who want to apply what you’ve just talked about and bring this idea to other leaders inside their company.

-It’s not really starting over, it’s just optimizing what you have, and better connecting it and communicating it so that your employees and your customers can understand it.
+It’s not really starting over.
+It’s just optimizing what you have and better connecting it and communicating it to understand your employees and customers.
 So, I think it’s just starting small.

 We typically start with a small purpose workshop.
 We’re talking maybe 45-60 minutes of helping companies understand what purpose is and what purpose isn’t.
-Once they start the conversation I think it’s also to understand that purpose seems kind of fluffy, maybe, when you’re trying to hit your ROI and your metrics and the goals that you have financially for your team and for the organization.
+Once they start the conversation, I think it’s also to understand that purpose seems fluffy, maybe, when you’re trying to hit your ROI and your metrics and the goals you have financially for your team and the organization.
 But it’s not fluffy.
 This is about growth.
 And in this day and age, this is the approach to growth.